 "The waves would cease.
 However, no one can stop the wind."

 Swamiananda looked at Ranga with a mysterious smile and said:

-"You can calm down the wind in your mind that makes the ocean of your mind restless.
-The wind are your thoughts and the ocean is your mind."
+"You can calm down the winds in your mind, which make the ocean of your mind restless.
+The winds are your thoughts and the ocean is your mind."

 "Yes master", said Ranga, "this is what I am trying to do.
-If I can calm the windows of my mind, would I also be able to calm the wind and the ocean?"
+If I can succeed to calm the windows of my mind, would I also be able to bring more peace and calmness into the world around me?"

 "And how do I do that?"
 Ranga asked.

 "Learn to focus your mind, develop willpower and self-discipline, and learn to meditate."
 Swamiananda answered.